-In general, when a material changes phase from solid to liquid, or from liquid to gas a certain amount of energy is involved in this change of phase.
-In case of liquid to gas phase change, this amount of energy is known as the enthalpy of vaporization, (symbol ∆Hvap; unit: J) also known as the (latent) heat of vaporization or heat of evaporation.
-Latent heat is the amount of heat added to or removed from a substance to produce a change in phase.
-This energy breaks down the intermolecular attractive forces, and also must provide the energy necessary to expand the gas (the pΔV work).
+In general, when a material changes phase from solid to liquid or from liquid to gas, a certain amount of energy is involved in this change of phase.
+In the case of liquid to gas phase change, this amount of energy is the enthalpy of vaporization (symbol ∆Hvap; unit: J), also known as the (latent) heat of vaporization or heat of evaporation.
+Latent heat is the amount of heat added to or removed from a substance to produce a phase change.
+This energy breaks down the intermolecular attractive forces and must provide the energy necessary to expand the gas (the pΔV work).
 When latent heat is added, no temperature change occurs.
 The enthalpy of vaporization is a function of the pressure at which that transformation takes place.

 Latent heat of vaporization – water at 0.1 MPa (atmospheric pressure)

 Latent heat of vaporization – water at 3 MPa (pressure inside a steam generator)